Everybody is a genius. But If you judge a fish by its ability to climb a tree, it will spend its whole life believing it is stupid (Einstein).

 Predicting the future: The Ultimate Influencer V the Unknown

-The following example, of a friend’s approach to surfing, highlights Garnaut’s reflections.
+A friend’s approach to surfing highlights Garnaut’s reflections.
 This friend lives a minimum of an hour from surf locations.
 This is their choice.
 They are concerned about the future and its impact on their surfing.
-Their approach to dealing with this concern, however, is to objectify it: get as much surfing in as possible now, before it becomes too expensive (congestion taxes) or difficult (urban calling initiatives) to travel to the coast.
+Their approach to dealing with this concern, however, is to objectify it: get as much surfing in as possible, before it becomes too expensive (congestion taxes) or difficult (urban calling initiatives) to travel to the coast.

 This person’s prediction of their future – “I might have to change my lifestyle” – has resulted in them over predicting their present life style: “I’ll go [surfing] as much as I can, while I can: I’ll max out my normal.”
 The fact that changing their lifestyle NOW might actually allow for a future lifestyle that accommodates more surfing isn’t an option.
 Why?
 It’s an unknown.